Legacy Laiki is largest shareholder in new Bank of Cyprus

-NICOSIA Legacy Laiki Bank is the largest stakeholder in Bank of Cyprus BOC.CY, owning 18 percent of shares following a bail-in of depositors to prop up the lender, Bank of Cyprus said on Wednesday.
+NICOSIA, July 31 Legacy Laiki Bank is the largest stakeholder in Bank of Cyprus, owning 18 percent of shares following a bail-in of depositors to prop up the lender, Bank of Cyprus said on Wednesday.

 The Cyprus crisis which erupted in March was the first time in the history of the euro zone that bank depositors were forced to take losses to prop up insolvent banks.

-Bank of Cyprus, the island's largest bank, imposed a 47.5 percent impairment on deposits exceeding 100,000 euros which it converted into equity to fund the recapitalization of the bank.
+Bank of Cyprus, the island's largest bank, imposed a 47.5 percent impairment on deposits exceeding 100,000 euros which it converted into equity to fund the recapitalisation of the bank.

 Bailed-in depositors now hold around 81 percent of the bank's capital, Bank of Cyprus said in a statement.